Skip to content

 conda activate my_env

-You can test that you environment is working correctly with:
+You can verify that the environment is active using:

 which python